EkoLabs/iframily/README.md

 ## Notes

 * You can create multiple iframilies in each frame but the unique ids cannot be used more than once per frame (unless the previous one has been disposed).
-* Parent can connect to one child only and vice versa (due to previous note).
+* Parent can pair with one child only and vice versa (due to previous note).
 * Designed for modern browsers (IE not supported).

 ## Contributing